haskell/haskell-ide-engine/README.md

 #### Using `ghc-events-analyze`

 `haskell-ide-engine` contains the necessary tracing functions to work with [`ghc-events-analyze`](http://www.well-typed.com/blog/2014/02/ghc-events-analyze/).
-Each request which is made will emit an event to the eventlog when it starts andcompletes.
+Each request which is made will emit an event to the eventlog when it starts and finishes.
 This way you can see if there are any requests which are taking a long time to complete or are blocking.

 1. Make sure that `hie` is linked with the `-eventlog` option.
 This can be achieved by adding the flag